Skip to main content Skip to navigation

 Critical Environments

 Critical Environments introduces key topics, concepts, methodologies and theoretical debates in the emergent field of environmental humanities, with special attention to its interdisciplinary origins.
 It allows students to navigate their own subsequent pathways through the MA in Environmental Humanities, depending on individual research interest.
-You will develop an informed perspective on a variety of areas, from debates over nature to the cultural registration of natural ecologies, histories and trajectories of pollution and waste, ecopoetics, the emergence of the Anthropocene, the energy humanities, ecological imperialism and more, all analysed through a world-ecological lens unique to Warwick Environmental Humanities.
+You will develop an informed perspective in a variety of areas, from debates over nature to the cultural registration of natural ecologies, histories and trajectories of pollution and waste, ecopoetics, the emergence of the Anthropocene, the energy humanities, ecological imperialism and more, all analysed through our trademark Warwick global-local lens.
 The module will provide a focused understanding of the cultural challenges in responding to such topics as climate change, environmental despoliation, species extinction, media ecology and truly sustainable futures.

 Dissertation

-The Dissertation offers you the opportunity to pursue your own research interests.
-You can develop any idea you’ve discovered in your modules or write on a completely new topic that matters to you.
-Our students choose an array of topics within the broadly conceived boundaries of ‘environmental humanities’: we’ll discuss your plans with you to make sure an available member of our teaching staff can support your topic.
+The Dissertation offers you the opportunity to pursue your own distinct research interests.
+You can develop any idea you’ve discovered in your modules or write on a completely new topic that has always fascinated you.
+Our students choose an array of topics within the broadly-conceived boundaries of ‘environmental humanities’, although we’ll discuss your plans with you to make sure an available member of our teaching staff can support your topic.

-Students often use their MA dissertations as springboards for PhD projects and have sometimes gone on to publish their work in scholarly journals.
+Students often use their MA dissertations as springboards to PhD projects and have sometimes gone on to publish parts of their work in scholarly journals.

 You are also able to fulfil the dissertation requirement by opting for an extended fieldwork project, which will allow you to carry out your research using a combination of qualitative data-gathering and written analysis.